40 Things Every Ohioan Must Do

 Climb Aboard Air Force One at the National Museum of the U.S. Air Force

-Air Force One is arguably the most famous plane in the world, and the moment you see it, the wave of familiarity is palpable.
+Air Force One is arguably the most famous plane in the world, and the moment you see it, the wave of familiarity hits you.
 There’s the powder blue color of the lower front hull emblazoned with the presidential seal, the American flag on the tail, the blue stripe that swoops back from the cockpit, underlining the words United States of America.
 Then, as you begin to climb the steps toward the plane’s entrance — the same one that John F. Kennedy, Richard Nixon, Ronald Reagan and Bill Clinton all walked through — the excitement really starts to kick in.

 Air Force One is actually the call sign for any aircraft carrying our nation’s commander in chief, but it’s almost always used as a shorthand for this icon of the presidency.
 This aircraft’s official name is SAM-26000, and it’s most famous for being the plane Kennedy took to Dallas in November 1963, and the one Lyndon B. Johnson was sworn in on following the president’s assassination.
 After that, every president through Bill Clinton used the plane before it was retired.